raspberrypilearning/coder-html-css-lessons/Lesson-4/lesson-plan-4.md

 ###All students are able to:

-- know what CSS is and how it affects HTML
+- Know what CSS is and how it affects HTML
-- access the CSS panel on their webpages with Google Coder
+- Access the CSS panel on their webpages with Google Coder
-- change the font used for `<h1>`
+- Change the font used for `<h1>`

 ###Most students are able to:

-- change the fonts for all the types of text they have used on their webpage such as `<h1> <h2> <p>`
+- Change the fonts for all the types of text they have used on their webpage such as `<h1> <h2> <p>`
-- add a size and weight to fonts with CSS
+- Add a size and weight to fonts with CSS

 ###Some students are able to:

-- apply advanced CSS to make the fonts look more interesting
+- Apply advanced CSS to make the fonts look more interesting

 ## Lesson Summary